JakDoh/xiaomi_scooter_hassint/README.md

 *   [miauth](https://github.com/dnandha/miauth) (dnandha)

 ## ⚠️ Disclaimer
-This is an experimental community-driven project and is not affiliated with Xiaomi or Ninebot.
+This is an experimental project and is not affiliated with Xiaomi or Ninebot.
 Use it at your own risk.